-What is Umeboshi
+How is Umeboshi made?

 Rhubarb is an unfamiliar vegetable for Japanese people.
 I certainly did not know rhubarb existed until I migrated to Australia.
-I have never seen, cooked, and eaten rhubarb in Japan but it was actually introduced to Japan in the Meiji era in Nagano prefecture.
+I had never seen, cooked, and eaten rhubarb in Japan but it was actually introduced to Japan in the Meiji era in Nagano prefecture.

 Why Use Rhubarb to Make Umeboshi

 Rhubarb is a perennial plant native to Southern Siberia.
-Rhubarb leaves are not edible, only the stalk part is used for making jam and often used to make sweets.
-Umeboshi is salty but the texture when Rhubarb is cooked is very similar to the texture of Umeboshi so it is suitable to make mock Umeboshi.
-The taste is also very similar.
+Its leaves are not edible, only the stalk part is used for making jam and often used to make sweets.
+So for people who live outside of Japan, you can use rhubarb.

-Pick the best possible Rhubarb to make Umeboshi Modoki
+1. Pick the best possible Rhubarb.

-Here is my instruction for Umeboshi Rhubarb and If you liked it, please rate it and leave a comment below.
+Here is my instruction for Umeboshi Rhubarb and If you like it, please rate it and leave a comment below.
 Also, don’t forget to follow me on Youtube, Pinterest, Facebook , Twitter and Instagram to keep up to date with all the latest happenings on Chopstick Chronicles.
 Don’t forget to use the hashtag #ChopstickChronicles so I can see your wonderful creations!

-- 100 g red rhubarb
+- 100 g red rhubarb *1

 - 10 g salt

-- Soak them in a bowl of water for 20 minutes.
+- Soak them in a bowl of water for 20 minutes. *2

 - Drain the soaking water and sprinkle salt over the rhubarb.